Caliente Hipódromo: Early years

-The vast and spectacular Agua Caliente Casino and Hotel opened in June 22, 1928 outside Tijuana, Baja California, Mexico, in what is now the Agua Caliente neighborhood.
+The vast and spectacular Agua Caliente Casino and Hotel opened on June 22, 1928, outside Tijuana, Baja California, Mexico, in what is now the Agua Caliente neighborhood.
 It was designed by the prominent North American architect Wayne McAllister.
 Gambling and horse racing were illegal in neighboring California, as was alcohol due to Prohibition, so many wealthy Americans and Hollywood celebrities flocked to Agua Caliente.

 An associated racetrack opened in December 1929 at a cost of $2.5 million.
 Like the resort, the racetrack was designed by Wayne McAllister and built by wealthy Americans Baron Long, a Los Angeles nightclub owner, Wirt Bowman, owner of the Tijuana gambling establishment The Foreign Club, and James Coffroth, a member of the local Tijuana horse racing establishment.
 Some sources note the fourth partner was Abelardo L. Rodríguez, Military Commander and Governor of Baja California, and future President of Mexico.
 The lavish resort and racetrack on the Mexican border was popular among Americans, particularly Hollywood celebrities, because drinking, gambling and horse racing were still illegal in most of the neighboring U.S. states.
 The first manager of the track was Tommy Gorman, who had previously been involved in ice hockey.